 get_post_mime_type()

-Retrieve the mime type of an attachment based on the ID.
+Retrieves the mime type of attachment posts (images, files, etc.), based on the provided ID.

-This function can be used with any post type, but it makes more sense with attachments.
+The function can be used with any post type, but is designed specifically for attachment posts.

 Uses: get_post()